GeorgiosDrivas/vscode-docs-official/README.md

 - Search for Docs Official and click Install.

 <h1>How to Use</h1>
-- Open a file in the supported language.
-- Press Ctrl+Shift+P to open the Command Palette.
+- After installing the extension, a button "Open Docs" will appear on the right bottom side of your status bar.
-- Type Show Language Documentation and select the command.
+- Click the button.
 - The documentation for the language of the active file will open in your default web browser.

 <h1>Contribution</h1>
 Contributions are welcome!
-If you have any suggestions for additional language support / features or improvements, please submit an issue or a pull request on the GitHub repository.
+If you have any suggestions for additional language support / features or improvements, please submit an issue or a pull request on the <a href="https://github.com/GeorgiosDrivas/vscode-docs-official" target="_blank">GitHub repository</a>.

 <h1>License</h1>
 This extension is licensed under the MIT License.